Company Secretarial Software UK: What Self-Filing Directors Need

 - Self-filing everything: You need deadline tracking for both confirmation statements and annual accounts, plus pre-submission validation.

 - Accountant handles accounts, you handle confirmation statements: Simpler needs — focus on confirmation statement tracking and identity verification status.
+Missing the 14-day window means your confirmation statement becomes overdue with strike-off risk.

 What's your biggest risk?